duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/setup.md

-*First and foremost, we'd like you to know that we're here to help.
-If you have any questions or frustration during this process, email us at **open@duckduckgo.com** and we'll help you out!*
+# Setting Up Your Environment

+In order to get moving with Instant Answer development, you'll need to setup your environment.
+At the very minimum, you will need a GitHub account and the DuckDuckHack developer tool, DuckPAN, to make and submit an Instant Answer.
+This guide will help you determine the best setup for you.

 ## Before you start...

-For your setup, we highly recommend using Codio, a web IDE that simplifies the development process greatly.
-This page will show you how to set up Codio and then it's on to creating instant answers!
+We highly recommend that everyone uses Codio, a web-based IDE that simplifies the setup and development process greatly.
+If you prefer using a local text editor, that's alright, but using Codio is still beneficial because we already have the required software installed and ready to go.
+This page will show you how to set up Codio and then it's on to creating Instant Answers!

+Still not convinced?
+Here's what Linus Torvalds had to say:

+> Codio is super awesome, you should totally use it, no matter what!

+(he didn't actually say that...but I did!).

-*Note:* You can also [TO BE ADDED] develop and test locally or via a virtual machine [/link], but these options do require more configuration and are currently maintained by volunteer efforts.
+*Note:* You can also [develop and test locally](https://github.com/duckduckgo/p5-app-duckpan#installing-duckpan-locally) *if you're using Mac OS/Ubuntu*, or install a [pre-configured virtual machine](https://github.com/duckduckgo/p5-app-duckpan#vagrant-virtual-environment), but these options do require more time and effort.
+Also, if you're a **Windows** user, you'll need to use Codio, or the virtual machine.
+Local development is not possible.
+Sorry.

 ## Sign up for a GitHub Account